Ozito Power Tools: The Good, the Bad, and the Ugly

 In Australia, people buy Ozito power tools for one major reason: the price.
-These budget power tools are ideal for the home handyman, newbie DIYer, or just hobbyist who would still like to build up an impressive collection of tools, but who doesn't want to shell out the equivalent of the national debt level of a small African nation to get them.
+These budget power tools are ideal for the home handyman, newbie DIYer, or a hobbyist who would still like to build up an impressive collection of tools but doesn't want to shell out the equivalent of the national debt level of a small African nation to get them.

 From the good to the bad to the ugly, here's how my Ozito power tool purchases have gone so far.